stuzog/diabc/content/about.md

 **We also wish to improve understanding** by ourselves, by the medical profession, and by health authorities of the data such monitoring devices can provide.

-We will endeavour to achieve our Aims by:
+## We will endeavour to achieve our Aims by:

 * **Learning** about traditional, current, and proposed new diabetes self-management techniques and technologies;
 * **Helping** of all types diabetics living in BC to maintain their health through active self-management of their condition;
-* **Educateing** ourselves, the general public, governments, and others about existing and proposed diabetes self-management techniques and technologies; and
+* **Educating** ourselves, the general public, governments, and others about existing and proposed diabetes self-management techniques and technologies; and
 * **Representing** the needs and interests of British Columbians who have been diagnosed as having diabetes.

 ## How To Contact Us